Selling blood tests online for over 15 years.

 Get secure and personalised results online.

-Our Polycystic Ovary Syndrome Check includes tests for the hormones testosterone, SHBG and a free androgen index calculation as well as for lutienising hormone (LH) and follicle stimulating hormone (FSH).
-A high LH/FSH ratio of between 2:1 to 3:1 may indicate PCOS.
+Our Polycystic Ovary Syndrome Check includes tests for testosterone, sex hormone binding globulin (SHBG) and the free androgen index (FAI) to indicate the amount of available androgens circulating in the blood.
+It also measures lutienising hormone (LH) and follicle stimulating hormone (FSH); a high LH/FSH ratio of between 2:1 to 3:1 may indicate PCOS.

 This test is for women who are experiencing any symptoms of PCOS and wish to investigate further.